-- 11. The Secretary of State's guidance however, requires Members to specifically consider the issue of a Cumulative Impact Policy and Late Night Refreshment Exemptions as part of the Licensing Policy process. - 12.
+- 10. During the life of the current policy, it has proved satisfactory and there have been no challenges made to any parts of the Policy.
+This revision contains additional supportive information and is in accordance with the revised guidance issued by the Secretary of State under section 182 of the Act 2003. - 11.
+The Secretary of State's guidance however, requires Members to specifically consider the issue of a Cumulative Impact Policy and Late Night Refreshment Exemptions as part of the Licensing Policy process. - 12.
 Cumulative Impact means the potential impact on the promotion of the licensing objectives of having a significant number of licensed premises concentrated in one area.
 It is open to Licensing Authorities to adopt a Cumulative Impact Policy, which creates a rebuttable presumption that applications for the grant or variation of licences or certificates which are likely to add to the cumulative impact will normally be refused, following relevant representations.
 Such a special policy needs to be set out within the Statement of Licensing Policy. - 13.
-However, any decision to include a Cumulative Impact Policy within the Statement of Licensing Policy needs have an evidential basis.
+However, any decision to include a Cumulative Impact Policy within the Statement of Licensing Policy needs an evidential basis.
 The Licensing Authority has not previously felt that there was any evidence of cumulative impact, and this was reflected by such statements in its previous Licensing Policies.
 Up to the point of this review, no evidence has been received by the Licensing Authority that indicates a Cumulative Impact Policy would be appropriate, and therefore no change has been made to the status quo. - 14.
 Similarly, the Deregulation Act 2015 gives Licensing Authority powers to exempt certain premises, in certain circumstances, from the requirement to have premises licences to provide late night refreshment (the supply of hot food or drink between 23.00 and 05.00).
-These powers allow licensing authorities to choose to apply an exemption where they think it will be helpful to businesses and where there are no problems with anti-social behaviour or disorder associated with the night time economy. - 15.
+These powers allow licensing authorities to choose to apply an exemption where they think it will be helpful to businesses and where there are no problems with anti-social behavior or disorder associated with the night time economy. - 15.
 Government guidance advises that licensing authorities should consider deregulation where possible.
 The decision to make an exemption is a licensing function that should be included in their statement of licensing policy.
 However, there is no obligation on a Licensing Authority to use the exemption powers. - 16.
 The Licensing Authority has not received any comments from businesses that the current rules are too restrictive or costly, and the number of premises with Late Night Refreshment only licences is small, and therefore it is not considered appropriate to make any exemptions at this stage.
 The details of the types of premises that could benefit from any exemption, and the types of exemptions that could be made are set out in the draft policy for information.

-- 17. Consultation on the draft policy will take place over a 12 week period after the licensing committee approval.
-The licensing team will consult with all the persons listed in s5(3) of the Act, being responsible authorities under the Act, all premises licensed in the district, local businesses, Councillors, and Town & Parish Councils. - 18.
-The draft licensing policy statement will also be displayed on the Council's website throughout the consultation period.
-This will be accompanied by an invitation to submit relevant comments. - 19.
-Once the consultation period is over all recommendations of amendment will be taken into account.
-If they are legitimate and follow legislation and statutory guidance they will be presented to the Assistant Director Housing and Health for approval and then coming back to this committee before going to Full Council for approval and thereafter be published.
+- 17. Consultation on the draft policy took place over a 12-week period after the licensing committee approval.
+The licensing team consulted with all the persons listed in s5(3) of the Act, being responsible authorities under the Act, all premises licensed in the district, local businesses, Councilors, and Town & Parish Councils.
+Annex A - 18.
+The draft licensing policy statement was also displayed on the Council's website throughout the consultation period.
+It was accompanied by an invitation to submit relevant comments. - 19.
+The consultation period has been concluded with a minor amendment to section one About Uttlesford removing the reference to Thaxted and Takeley being towns.
+Members are asked to approve the revised statement of licensing policy to be implemented from the 1 December 2022.